NixOS/rfcs/rfcs/0137-nix-language-version.md

       - (+) No need to have this if the Nix files are versioned
       - (+) `builtins.langVersion` is not documented and not widely used
-      - (-) Requires a Nix language version bump to implement this RFC

    </details>